Sjors/nado-book/taproot/basics.md

 The Taproot itself can be one signature, but it can also be a multisig, but just an M-of-N multisig, because there's just general math that you can use to combine signatures.
 That was possible; it's called threshold signatures in ECDSA.
 There's lots of papers about it and it's all very complicated, but with Schnorr, it should be slightly easier.
 By easier, I mean there's still only five people on the planet who can understand the math so they can write tools.

-TODO: I'm not sure what collaborative spent, N-of-M, Musid all are
 Aaron:
 Collaborative spent.
 That's what we're calling it, right?